OluchiKenn/TeamArlington/README.md

    http://127.0.0.1:5000
    ```

 That's it!
-The app will open on the login page.
+The app will open on the home page to the login page.